 Tammy Hampikian spent 26 years as an Electrical Engineer.
 A military move overseas with her husband broke her heart after seeing countless homeless animals living in the streets.
 She volunteered with the nonprofit AWL (Animals Without Limits) for a year, after which she continued to rescue street dogs on her own, paying for the cost of feeding, sterilizing, vaccinating, microchipping and transporting herself.
 She homed 85 dogs, driving and flying them across borders to deliver them to their carefully selected homes, many of which she maintains contact with.
 After returning (with 5 dogs), her husband retired and came to Boulder to attend the University of Colorado to pursue a second degree.
 Tammy began volunteering at the Greenwood Consignment Gallery in 2014, and shortly after was hired as a permanent employee.

 Dr. Alison Hazel has been involved in avian, exotic and wildlife medicine for over 20 years.
 She received her degree in Veterinary Medicine from Cornell University, where she concentrated in small animal, avian/exotic medicine.
 She was a co-supervisor of the Avian Clinic and worked with local wildlife rehabilitators while she was a veterinary student.
 Her externship during school was at the University of Minnesota Raptor Center helping to provide veterinary care to a wide range of raptors and other large avian species.
 After veterinary school, Dr. Hazel became the co-owner of Liverpool Animal Health Center, near Syracuse, New York, practicing small animal avian/exotic medicine and providing local rehabilitators with veterinary services.
 In 2005, Dr. Hazel relocated to Colorado where she works as a relief veterinarian and can be found at many practices in the Denver Metro area.
-She is also the veterinarian for Greenwood Wildlife Rehabilitation Center in Longmont, which cares for over 800 birds a year, and 130 different Colorado wildlife species.
+She is also the veterinarian for Greenwood Wildlife Rehabilitation Center in Longmont, which cares for over 1,800 birds a year, and over 200 different Colorado wildlife species.
 Dr. Hazel is a member of the Colorado Veterinary Medical Association, the Association of Avian Veterinarians, and the Association of Wildlife Veterinarians.